2006 Emsdetten school shooting

-The Emsdetten school shooting was a school shooting that occurred at the Geschwister-Scholl-Schule in Emsdetten, Germany, on 20 November 2006 when 18-year-old former student Sebastian Bosse shot and wounded 8 people and set off several smoke bombs before committing suicide.
+On 20 November 2006, a mass shooting occurred at the Geschwister-Scholl-Schule in Emsdetten, Germany, when 18-year-old former student Sebastian Bosse shot and wounded eight people and set off several smoke bombs before committing suicide.

 Even though there were no fatalities besides that of the gunman, the shooting was at one point considered to be the worst school shooting in the history of Germany since the Erfurt massacre, in which 17 people, including the perpetrator, were killed.
 This position is now held by the 2009 Winnenden school shooting, which left 16 people dead, including the perpetrator.

 Details

 The shooting

 On 20 November 2006, at approximately 9:20 a.m. local time, Bosse drove to the Geschwister Scholl-Schule and strode into the schoolyard with his weapons, wearing a long black trench coat and a black gas mask.
 On the way, he started firing randomly and wounded the school janitor, who was seriously injured by a shot in the stomach.
 A female teacher who was following the janitor was also injured when Bosse threw a smoke bomb, which hit her in the face.
 Around ten minutes after the shooting started, police were informed of the incident.

 Bosse entered the school building, firing several more shots and wounding seven students.
 He also lit several smoke bombs, filling the building up with smoke.
 At 9:34 a.m., police arrived, but found entry into the school extremely difficult.
 At 9:58 a.m., a special task force finally breached the school and searched the building, discovering the body of Bosse on the second floor at 10:36 a.m., 38 minutes after entry.
 Bosse had shot himself in the mouth, although it was initially unclear if he had shot himself or was killed by the detonation of an explosive device that was attached to his body.
 Explosive experts had to be brought in to defuse the explosives found strapped to his body, as well as additional explosives found around the school.